ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 ```

 ### Parsing
-We said that a `doc` consists of one or more sections, and right now we have
+We said that a `doc` consists of one or more `section`s (currently represented
-those sections represented as a heap allocated array in `struct doc`, so the
+as a heap-allocated array of `struct section`), so the `parse_doc` function will
-`parse_doc` function will repeatedly try to parse sections and append them to
+repeatedly attempt to parse & append `section`s until a line that does not begin
-the back of the array.
-We will know that we have parsed all sections of the doc when the current line
-longer begins with "`//!`".
+with "`//!`" is encountered.

 ```c
 static struct doc